UmeshCode1/Colab-Sync-System/README.md

 - If you use `git` commands, avoid exposing tokens.
 Use runtime input or mount Google Drive to hold an encrypted token if needed.
 - Keep data files in `data/` and add them to `.gitignore` if they are large.

+## 🌍 Cloud Platform Support

+This repository works seamlessly on multiple cloud platforms:

+- **Google Colab** (Primary) - Best for ML/Data Science with free GPU
+- **GitHub Codespaces** - Full VS Code IDE in browser
+- **Gitpod** - Quick cloud development environment
+- **Kaggle Notebooks** - Data science competitions and datasets

+See [CLOUD_IDE_GUIDE.md](CLOUD_IDE_GUIDE.md) for detailed setup instructions for each platform.

-## Files in this repo
+## 📁 Files in this repo

+- `Quick_Start_Colab.ipynb` — Interactive tutorial for the complete workflow
-- `Colab_Template.ipynb` — a ready-to-use template for new projects.
+- `Colab_Template.ipynb` — Ready-to-use template for new projects
-- `Demo_Notebook.ipynb` — example notebook with code and markdown.
+- `Demo_Notebook.ipynb` — ML example with sklearn Iris dataset
+- `scripts/colab_setup.py` — One-time authentication setup
+- `scripts/push_from_colab.py` — Manual push helper
-- `.gitignore` — ignores Colab temporary files and dataset caches.
+- `.github/workflows/` — Auto-sync and conversion workflows
+- `.devcontainer/` — GitHub Codespaces configuration
+- `.gitpod.yml` — Gitpod environment setup
-- `requirements.txt` — packages used by the demo.
+- `docs/index.html` — Project website

 ## Reopen anywhere